 ]]>

-http://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/feed/ 0
+https://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/feed/ 0

-The Gift of Grief http://www.counselinghaven.com/blog-post-example-2/ http://www.counselinghaven.com/blog-post-example-2/#respond Sat, 31 Dec 2022 15:13:35 +0000 http://www.counselinghaven.com/?p=108 Have you ever seen The Princess Bride?
+The Gift of Grief https://www.counselinghaven.com/blog-post-example-2/ https://www.counselinghaven.com/blog-post-example-2/#respond Sat, 31 Dec 2022 15:13:35 +0000 http://www.counselinghaven.com/?p=108 Have you ever seen The Princess Bride?
 You might be amazed (shocked?
 Mortified?) to hear how many clients respond “no” to that question.
 It’s one of my all-time favorite movies.
 The perfect combination of adventure, romance, and comedy.
 I don’t know if there’s another movie that has me both belly-laughing and crying in a span […]

 The post <strong><u>The Gift of Grief</u></strong> appeared first on The Haven Counseling & Therapy.